modxcms/mab-recommendations/withdraw-recommendations.md

 Recommendation Addendum 1: Withdrawing during Review or Vote
 ################

-Should during the review or vote stage of the recommendation process a better alternative be proposed, this addendum provides the recommendation editor with the ability to withdraw the recommendation and to cancel the vote.
+Adds an addendum to the Recommendations Process that allows a recommendation editor ability to withdraw their recommendations from review or vote.

 * **Editor:** Mark Hamstra
 * **First published draft:** 2017-07-07